 Modern marketing relies on technology platforms that enable efficient implementation of core principles.
 Customer relationship management systems, marketing automation platforms, and analytics tools provide the infrastructure for principle-based marketing.

-Technology selection should align with principle implementation needs rather than driving strategy decisions.
+Technology selection should align with principal implementation needs rather than driving strategy decisions.
 The goal is to enable more effective customer-centric, data-driven marketing rather than adopting technology for its own sake.

 Building Your Marketing Foundation